-Recent U.S. solo performances include being a featured guest artist with the University of Missouri Choral Union and Columbia Civic Orchestra “A Night at the Opera” under the direction of Dr. R. Paul Crabb; Haydn’s “Lord Nelson” Mass with the Knox College Choir and Monmouth Chorale in Galesburg, Illinois under the direction of Dr. Laura Lane; and, guest artist recitals at the University of Iowa, Austin Peay State University, and Tennessee State University.
-Other highlights include solo performances in Beethoven’s Symphony No. 9 with the Southeast Iowa Symphony; Dvořák’s Stabat Mater with the First Religious Society Orchestra and Chorus of Newburyport, Massachusetts; Haydn’s Creation with the Michigan State University Choral Union and Lansing Symphony; Handel’s Messiah, J.S.
-Bach’s Mass in B Minor, Beethoven’s Symphony No. 9 and Piano Fantasy with the Grand Rapids Symphony under the direction of David Lockington—the later work performed in collaboration with International Gilmore Keyboard Festival; and, numerous works with the Metropolitan Chorale of Waterloo, Iowa including Beethoven’s Piano Fantasy and Mass in C, Haydn’s “Lord Nelson” Mass, J.S.
+Each year – in addition to numerous faculty performances at the University of Northern Iowa where he is an Associate Professor of Music – Hines appears as guest recitalist and master class clinician at colleges and universities throughout the U.S., and as soloist in oratorio and concert performances with regional orchestras and choral societies.
+Recent highlights include: 2014, Brahms’s Ein deutsches Requiem with the Central Wisconsin Symphony; 2013, opera gala performance in featured arias and duets from Verdi’s Aïda and Mozart’s Die Zauberflӧte and Die Entführung aus dem Serail with the University of Missouri Choral Union and Columbia Civic Orchestra; Haydn’s “Lord Nelson” Mass with the Knox College Choir and Monmouth Chorale in Galesburg, Illinois; and, recitals and master classes at the University of Iowa, Austin Peay State, and Tennessee State Universities.
+Hines has also appeared as soloist in Beethoven’s Symphony No. 9 with the Southeast Iowa Symphony; Dvořák’s Stabat Mater with the First Religious Society Orchestra and Chorus of Newburyport, Massachusetts; Haydn’s Creation with the Michigan State University Choral Union and Lansing Symphony; Handel’s Messiah, J.S.
+Bach’s Mass in B Minor, Beethoven’s Symphony No. 9 and Piano Fantasy with the Grand Rapids Symphony – the later work performed in collaboration with the International Gilmore Keyboard Festival; and, numerous works with the Metropolitan Chorale of Waterloo, Iowa including Beethoven’s Piano Fantasy and Mass in C, Haydn’s “Lord Nelson” Mass, J.S.
 Bach Cantata BWV 214 “Tӧnet ihr Pauken erschallet, Trompeten!”, Handel’s Messiah, and Brahms’s Ein deutsches Requiem.

-Hines has also performed leading opera roles Sarastro (Die Zauberflӧte); Act 1 as Hunding and Act 3 excerpts as Wotan (Die Walküre) with the Northern Iowa Opera Theater; Sarastro (Die Zauberflӧte) and Bonze (Madame Butterfly) with the Cedar Rapids Opera Theater; Mandarin (Turandot) with Opera Grand Rapids (Michigan); Scarpia (Tosca) with the Asheville Lyric Opera; Fritz Kothner (Die Meistersinger) with the Cleveland Opera; and, the title role (Mikado) and Police Sergeant (Pirates of Penzance) with the Findlay Light Opera.
+As an operatic performer Hines enjoys an extensive and diverse repertory.
+Highlights include: Sarastro (Die Zauberflӧte), and excerpts as Wotan and Hunding (Das Rheingold, Die Walküre ) with the Northern Iowa Opera Theater; Sarastro (Die Zauberflӧte) and Bonze (Madame Butterfly) with the Cedar Rapids Opera Theater; Mandarin (Turandot) with Opera Grand Rapids (Michigan); Scarpia (Tosca) with the Asheville Lyric Opera; Fritz Kothner (Die Meistersinger) with the Cleveland Opera; and, the title role (Mikado) and Police Sergeant (Pirates of Penzance) with the Findlay Light Opera.

-Dr. Hines, an Ohio native, earned his Doctor of Music Arts degree from the Shenandoah University Conservatory of Music, Master of Music degree from Kent State University, and Bachelor of Music in Education degree from Heidelberg University.
+Dr. Hines is originally from North Central Ohio.
+He earned his Doctor of Musical Arts degree from the Shenandoah University Conservatory of Music, Master of Music degree from Kent State University, and Bachelor of Music in Education degree from Heidelberg University.
 He also studied at Indiana University and the American Institute of Music Studies in Graz, Austria.
-His teachers include Bard Suverkrop, James King, James Mismas, Dale Moore, Carlos Montané, and Norman Wurgler.
-He has also performed in master classes with Italo Tajo, Giorgio Tozzi, Nico Castel, Andrew White, and Shirlee Emmons.
+His principal voice teachers were Bard Suverkrop, James Mismas, Dale Moore, Carlos Montané, and Norman Wurgler, and he has worked privately or in master classes with James King, Giorgio Tozzi, Italo Tajo, Nico Castel, John Wustman, Andrew White, and Shirlee Emmons.

-Dr. Hines is an Associate Professor of Voice at the University of Northern Iowa.
-He has previously served on the music faculties of Cornerstone, Taylor, Indiana Wesleyan, Ball State and Pittsburg State Universities respectively.
-He is an active member of NATS and is a sought-after master class clinician and competition adjudicator.
-He has served as the U.S. representative on the international panel of jurors for the Boris T. Shtokolov International Vocal Competition in St. Petersburg, Russia since 2008.
-In addition to being recognized for his teaching through various vocal competition honors and awards, his students have been accepted into the finest universities and conservatories as well as chosen to participate in the prestigious Merola, Houston, Central City, Wolf Trap, Central City and Chautauqua Young Artist Programs.
+Prior to joining the University of Northern Iowa music faculty in 2006, Hines served on the music faculties of Cornerstone, Taylor, Indiana Wesleyan, Ball State and Pittsburg State Universities respectively.
+He is an active member of NATS, a sought-after master class clinician and competition adjudicator, and his students have been accepted into prestigious universities and conservatories as well as chosen to participate in the Merola, Houston, Central City, Wolf Trap, Central City and Chautauqua Young Artist Programs.